Logoi-Linguistics/Logoi-Linguistics/README.md

 # Logoi (λόγοι)

-This is the current* source code repository for the Logoi:
+This is the current* "source code repository" for the Logoi:
-- natural programming language &
+- natural programming language, and
 - hyperextensible text editor.

 *(2024/08)

 [What is Logoi?](https://logoi.website/tweedle)